-- The optimal body sites for autonomic function assessments are not yet known.
-Skin PPG measurements are often made at the extremities, but other sites are sometimes needed e.g., at the forehead which is regulated by both sympathetic ("SNS") and parasympathetic ("PSNS") branches, and for when scalp access allows, to assess PPG variability there that could be linked to cerebral tissue. - PPG sensor attachment needs to be reliable.
-Designs should minimise "probe-tissue" movement artefact, which is very important to help reduce noise, especially if ambulatory measurements are to be performed. - Technology miniaturisation for portability could include integrating all system components on a wearable sensor itself, but this would not be trivial to achieve. - Calibration methods are a challenge, e.g., pin-pointing specific SNS function from the measured parameters of the VLF PPG variability. - The measurements of VLF PPG variability in preterm newborn babies are of utmost importance because early detection of central or peripheral SNS dysfunction enables effective treatment, but their spontaneous limbs movements cannot be controlled.
+- PPG sensor attachment needs to be reliable.
+Designs should minimise 'probe-tissue' movement artefact, which is very important to help reduce noise, especially if ambulatory measurements are to be performed. - Technology miniaturisation for portability could include integrating all system components on a wearable sensor itself, but this would not be trivial to achieve. - Calibration methods are a challenge, e.g. pin-pointing specific SNS function from the measured parameters of the VLF PPG variability. - The measurements of VLF PPG variability in preterm newborn babies are of utmost importance because early detection of central or peripheral SNS dysfunction enables effective treatment, but their spontaneous limbs movements cannot be controlled.
 Efficient signal analysis techniques are required to reliably remove patient movement related noise.

 - There are not yet internationally standardised measurement protocols for specific PPG autonomic assessments.
 Challenges include introducing and getting technologies clinically accepted. - Developing analysis algorithms is challenging.
-There will be variability and uncertainty in measurements linking to mental state, i.e., psychophysiological changes in PPG. - As the heart-beat period and consequently heart rate can be measured by PPG [3, 13], heart rate variability can be obtained by PPG instead of using the less convenient ECG. - Ethical considerations, including global patient monitoring and data use / security. - There are challenges in differentiating between LF and VLF (as well as ultra low frequency, ULF) PPG fluctuations, as well as extracting the ANS component of HF PPG fluctuations [14, 15].
+There will be variability and uncertainty in measurements linking to mental state, i.e. psychophysiological changes in PPG. - As the heart-beat period and consequently heart rate can be measured by PPG (Nitzan et al 1994, Mejía-Mejía et al 2020a), heart rate variability can be obtained by PPG instead of using the less convenient ECG. - Ethical considerations, including global patient monitoring and data use/security. - There are challenges in differentiating between LF and VLF (as well as ultra low frequency, ULF) PPG fluctuations, as well as extracting the ANS component of HF PPG fluctuations (Bernardi et al 1996, Nitzan et al 1999).
 PPG signals are complex and body site dependent and influenced by age and disease.
 Consequently, one algorithm might not be valid for all sites. - It is not clear whether analysis should be conducted in frequency or time domains, since each approach has its limitations.
-Also, short time series analysis to estimate the LF characteristics has known limitations. - Interpretation of signals and features (e.g., multi-order derivative and multivariate). - Challenges in developing representative physiological models describing the generation and modulation of the PPG, and its interaction/regulation with other measurements. - Training in PPG technology and particularly for the study of VLF/ULF is limited.
+Also, short time series analysis to estimate the LF characteristics has known limitations. - Interpretation of signals and features (e.g. multi-order derivative and multivariate). - Challenges in developing representative physiological models describing the generation and modulation of the PPG, and its interaction/regulation with other measurements. - Training in PPG technology and particularly for the study of VLF/ULF is limited.

-Applications:
+Applications

-- Reliably measuring and understanding correlations between VLF PPG fluctuations in two limbs, for the assessment of ANS dysfunction.
+Reliably measuring and understanding correlations between VLF PPG fluctuations in two limbs, for the assessment of ANS dysfunction.
 This approach is important for diabetic patients (peripheral neuropathy), for preterm neonates (central/brainstem immaturity), and for elderly persons (central/brainstem dysfunction).
-An important question is what the ground truth could be for such assessments. - Challenges with reliably monitoring ANS during sleep. - ANS assessment in patients with orthostatic hypotension. - There are many challenges to extreme environment monitoring, such as space exploration and sub-sea diving.
+An important question is what the ground truth could be for such assessments.

+- · Challenges with reliably monitoring ANS during sleep. - · ANS assessment in patients with orthostatic hypotension. - There are many challenges to extreme environment monitoring, such as space exploration and sub-sea diving.